Vasquez Rocks: Role in entertainment

 The park's visually interesting terrain and proximity to Hollywood have made it a frequently used filming location since the 1930s.
-As it was within the thirty mile zone, union actors and crew could be asked to work there without producers needing to pay extra.
+As it was within the studio zone, union actors and crew could be asked to work there without producers needing to pay extra.
 Producer Stanley Bergerman chose it to represent Tibet in the film Werewolf of London (1935).
-It became popular as a setting in westerns in the 1940s and 1950s, followed by numerous television series.
+It became popular as a setting in Westerns in the 1940s and 1950s, followed by numerous television series.

-The prominent rock formation was featured as fictional alien settings in four episodes of the original late 1960s Star Trek series, from which it gained the nickname "Kirk's Rock".
+The prominent rock formation is featured as fictional alien settings in four episodes of the original late 1960s Star Trek series, from which it gained the nickname "Kirk's Rock".
 The location was subsequently used the same way in the films Star Trek IV: The Voyage Home (1986) and Star Trek (2009), and episodes of Star Trek: The Next Generation, Star Trek Voyager, and Star Trek: Enterprise.
-Star Trek: Picard features scenes set and filmed at Vasquez Rocks, making it the first time the rocks were seen as themselves in the series.
+Star Trek: Picard features scenes set and filmed at Vasquez Rocks, making it the first time the rocks have been seen as themselves in the franchise.
+Futurama pays homage to its usage in Star Trek in the episode "Where No Fan Has Gone Before", in which most of the original series actors and broadcast tapes are transported to an alien planet whose landscape prominently features rocks modeled after those at Vasquez.